Functor calculus and the discriminant method: The discriminant method after Vassiliev

 Let $L$ be a smooth compact manifold of dimension $\ell$.
 We fix $k,r\ge 0$ and take $P$ to be the vector space of polynomial maps of degree $\le r$ from $\RR^\ell$ to $\RR^k$.
 As in the introduction, suppose that $\admi\subset P$ is an open semi-algebraic subset invariant under the action of the Lie group $G$.

 \begin{expl}{\rm Popular choices for $\admi$ that satisfy the codimension condition in theorem~\ref{thm-vass} are as follows.
-In one choice we take $k=1$ and $r=3$ so that $P$ is the space of polynomial maps of degree at most $3$ from $\RR^\ell$ to $\RR$.
+In the first one we have $k=1$ and $r=3$ so that $P$ is the space of polynomial maps of degree at most $3$ from $\RR^\ell$ to $\RR$.
 We let $\admi$ consist of all $f\in P$ which at the origin are either nonsingular, or have a Morse singularity, or a birth-death singularity.
 This example was considered by Igusa~\cite{Igusa3,Igusa4}.
-In another example we take $k=2$ and $r=4$.
+In another example we have $k=2$ and $r=4$.
 Let $\admi$ consist of all $f\in P$ whose germ at the origin is in one of the six left-right equivalence classes \emph{regular}, \emph{fold}, \emph{cusp}, \emph{swallowtail}, \emph{lips} and \emph{beak-to-beak} as in \cite{RWI}. } \end{expl}

 Let $\varphi\co L\to \RR^k$ be a smooth map such that the $r$-jets of $\varphi$ at all points $x\in \partial L$, in any local coordinates centered at $x$, belong to $\admi$.
 Let $\Sm$ be the affine space of all smooth maps $f\co L\to \RR^k$ which satisfy $j^rf|\partial L=j^r\varphi|\partial L$, where $j^r$ is the $r$-jet prolongation \emph{for maps from $L$ to $\RR^k$}.
 This condition implies that $f$ and $\varphi$ agree on $\partial L$.
 If $r>0$, it is stronger since it prescribes certain (higher) partial derivatives of $f$ involving directions normal to $\partial L$, at points $x\in \partial L$.
 We equip $\Sm$ with the Whitney $C^\infty$ topology.